 What kind of plums are best?

-While it might be tempting to go for those big, juicy sweet plums that you find in summer, for this I’d actually go for something different.
+While it might be tempting to go for those big, juicy sweet plums that you find in summer (which are great for plum jam or a plum crumble though!), for this I'd actually go for something different.
 Here, you are more looking for a slight complexity of flavor and the smaller, more tart plums tend to be better.
 Not to mention, they fit a bit more easily in the dish and hold their form better once cooked.

 So I'd opt for relatively small plums, maybe damsons if they are available.
 I've seen suggestions of using "prune" plums as well.
 I had a small variety but it wasn't actually named.
 They should be ripe but not overly so.
 It's nice to have some juice come from them, but you also don't want the base soaked.